 Benatar left North Texas in 2001 to start up the women’s soccer program at TWU.
 In her 11 years as the head coach of the Pioneers, Benatar compiled an overall record of 63-119-23.

 Under Benatar’s direction, 47 TWU soccer student-athletes received All-Lone Star Conference honors, six earned All-South Central Region honors, 13 were named to the All-Lone Star Conference Academic Team and 54 received Commissioner’s Honor Roll.
 She also coached back-to-back LSC Academic Players of the Year in Aly Vincent-Evans in 2008 and Jacqueline Horner in 2009.

-For the last two years, she has worked as a staff coach for Region III of the Olympic Development Program where she evaluated, coached and mentored top soccer players in the region.
+For the last three years, she has worked as a staff coach for Region III of the Olympic Development Program where she evaluated, coached and mentored top soccer players in the region.

 Benatar is also involved with soccer at the national level.
 Since 2013, she has been a national team training coach at the US Soccer’s Dallas Training Center.

 She holds a U.S.S.F.
 National “A” Coaching License and is a state-level course instructor.

 A graduate of Richardson (Tex.)
 High School, Benatar played college soccer for two seasons at the University of Arkansas before transferring to North Texas in 1996.